wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 # REMAINING ISSUES : Memory Reduction for Scientific Computing on GPUs

+## 2021-05-13

+Running the test cases with `noStencilRewrites`, this should result in code that is the same as the original.
+However;

+* TEST 8 HANGS for noStencilRewrites = True and aborts with error for noStencilRewrites = False:

+MemoryReduction-exe: ZipT [Vec VI (Scalar VDC DInt "wet_0"),Vec VS (SVec 3 (Scalar VDC DFloat "etan_s_0"))] error, called at src/CodeGeneration.hs:861:20 in CodeGeneration

+I need to replace exprToFDecl to exprToFDecls and see how I can deal with that.

 ## 2019-11-13

 I have started processing the LES.
 I added a number of macros to make the source suitable for conversion: